lisaong/mldds-courseware/05_Deploy/web/README.md

 1. To keep the deployment size small, it is a good practice to create another conda environment (or virtual environment) that only contains the python packages that are used in the Flask app.
 You can refer to requirements.txt to see the required packages.
 2. Update zappa_settings.json to point to your AWS credentials (stored in %UserProfile%\.aws or ~/.aws), see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html for details.
 3. Upload the pickle files to the S3 bucket for the Lambda.
-4. Ensure that the MODEL_PATH environment is set to `/tmp` for the Lambda.
+4. Ensure that the following environments are setup for the Lambda:
+  - MODEL_PATH to `/tmp`
+  - S3_BUCKET to the S3 bucket used in `zappa_settings.json`

 ```
 set VIRTUAL_ENV=/path/to/virtual/env